isomerpages/moe-woodlandsringsec/_important-information/For Students/2023 Sec 1 to 3 Dec Holiday Year End Learning Tasks.md

 third_nav_title: For Students
 variant: markdown
 ---
-Please refer to the 2023 Jun Holiday Learning Task for the various levels below:
+Please refer to the 2023 Year End Holiday Learning Tasks for the various levels below:

 |  |
 |---|